When it comes to finding the best pickleball paddle, there are two main categories to consider: standard and elongated.

 Gearbox CP7 – Durable Elongated Shape

-I’ve used Gearbox CP7 Pickleball Paddle in tournaments and many pick-up games, and it’s always held its own against competitors.
-My favorite part is the elongated shape which gives me so much control over shots.
+I’ve used the Gearbox CP7 Pickleball Paddle in tournaments and many pick-up games, and it has always held its own against competitors.
+My favorite part is the elongated shape, which gives me so much control over shots.

 It feels like an extension of my arm – maneuvering around the court with greater accuracy than a standard paddle would allow.
 Even when I hit off-center shots, I’m still able to put plenty of spin on them.

-The grip is also comfortable in my hands, even after long periods of play without fatigue setting in, which is great for those intense matches that last hours upon hours!
+The grip is also comfortable in my hands, even after long periods of play without fatigue setting in, which is great for those intense matches that last for hours!

 The only downside to this paddle that I can think of is the color.
 I really enjoy a paddle with more vibrant colors, but this one is just solid black and white.
 That’s not to say that it looks bad (it doesn’t), but some people might find it too plain.